-The area's museums are a fantastic way to explore the area's heritage on cold, wet winter days and many are running talks and activities or have new exhibitions.
+The area's museums are a fantastic way to explore the area's heritage whatever the weather, and many are running talks and activities or have new exhibitions.
 View our events calendar to find out more or contact the museums directly using the details below.

 Egerton Road, Bexhill-on-Sea, East Sussex TN39 3HL T: 01424 787950